 Well there you have it - rapper 2 Milly, actor Alfonso Ribeiro, Backpack Kid, Orange Shirt Kid and whoever else who mistakes Epic's Fortnite for an opportunity to make some quick cash, will now have to submit proof of their copyright.

 All the aforementioned are in it for their love of dance, of course, so the Supreme Court ruled that any lawsuits for copyright infringement will require plaintiffs to submit proof of completed copyright registration.

 That's where things get a bit complicated for the sue-Fortnite bandwagon, as none of them have anything of the sort, albeit not for lack of trying.

-As it turns out, Ribeiro's request to copyright the Carlton Dance has recently been shot down by the US Copyright Office.
+As it turns out, Ribeiro's request to copyright the Carlton Dance has recently been by the US Copyright Office.
 They found that "the combination of these three dance steps is a simple routine that is not registerable as a choreographic work".